Partial identification via conditional linear programs: estimation and policy learning: Estimation

-\end{lemma} Lemma~\ref{lem:mis_class} shows that the probability of selecting the wrong basis shrinks with the estimation error of the nuisance functions as measured by the sup-norm.
-In particular, the regrets of the plugin basic feasible solutions decrease at a faster rate than the estimation error of the nuisance functions by a factor of the margin parameter $\alpha$.
-Roughly, this is because in cases where the optimal bases are mis-classified the sub-optimality gap must be smaller than the estimation error in the nuisance functions.
-Note that while Lemma~\ref{lem:mis_class} is stated in terms of the sup-norm, here and below it can be extended to other norms using the arguments in \citet{Audibert2007}.

 If the optimal bases were known, then the estimates $\hat{\theta}_L$ and $\hat{\theta}_U$ would be standard, de-biased estimators of the lower and upper bounds.
-However, since we do not know the optimal bases, we will need to account for the estimation error in the plug-in estimates of the optimal bases by using Lemma~\ref{lem:mis_class}.
+However, since we do not know the optimal bases, we will need to account for the estimation error in their plug-in estimates.
 The following theorem gives the rate of convergence of the lower bound estimator $\hat{\theta}_L$; the properties of the upper bound are analogous.

 \begin{theorem} Define $\tilde{\theta}_L = \frac{1}{n} \sum_{i=1}^n \left\<\bm{c}(X_i), A_{\widehat{B}_L(X_i)} \left(\bm{b}(X_i) + \bm{\varphi}^{(b)}(O_i)\right)\right\> + \left\<\bm{\varphi}^{(c)}(O_i), A_{\widehat{B}_L(X_i)} \bm{b}(X_i)\right\>$.
 Under Assumptions~\ref{a:riesz}, \ref{a:rates}, and \ref{a:margin}, if $\hat{\bm{b}}$, $\hat{\bm{c}}$, $\hat{\bm{\varphi}}^{(b)}$ and $\hat{\bm{\varphi}}^{(c)}$ are fit on a separate, independent sample,